Sharon Osbourne: Ozzfest

 A series of high-selling albums and world tours followed through the 1980s, eventually bringing about Ozzy's popularity.
 In 1996, Osbourne created the Ozzfest summer touring festival.
 It went on to become a regular rock occasion and celebrated a 10th anniversary in 2006.
 By 2007, the ticket prices had reached £76 and Osbourne announced that the tickets would be free to allow more people the opportunity to attend the concert.
 Prior to the founding of Ozzfest, Osbourne approached Lollapalooza, another rock/pop festival, to request that Ozzy play at that year's festival, only to be rejected and told that Ozzy was "uncool" and too drugged up.
 It was then that she decided to launch her own festival.
 Controversy ensued when she pulled the plug on Iron Maiden's set three times in one performance.
 She also harassed the singer Bruce Dickinson, and threw eggs at the band.

 Sharon Osbourne Management

 In light of her success managing her husband, Osbourne branched out into managing other acts by creating Sharon Osbourne Management.
-The new company, with Osbourne as its sole employee, managed artists such as Gary Moore, Motörhead, Lita Ford, The Smashing Pumpkins, and Coal Chamber.
+The new company, with Osbourne as its sole employee, managed artists such as Gary Moore, Motörhead, Lita Ford, The Smashing Pumpkins, The Quireboys and Coal Chamber.
 She co-managed a band called Cube, with Cud guitarist Mike Dunphy.
 Cube were signed to Polydor Records but had limited success.
 She has also turned down career guidance requests from Fred Durst, Guns N' Roses, and Courtney Love.